makrai/notes/luo21-anisotrop-transformer.md

 ### Interpreting NLP

-* investigates the self-attention mechanism of Transformer-based models, aiming to e.g. characterize its patterns or decode syntactic structure (Clark+ 2019; Kobayashi+ 2020; Mareček and Rosa, 2018;
+* investigates the self-attention mechanism of Transformer-based models, aiming to eg characterize its patterns or decode syntactic structure (Clark+ 2019; Kobayashi+ 2020; Mareček and Rosa, 2018;
   Raganato and Tiedemann, 2018; Vig, 2019; Voita+ 2019)
 * analyzes models’ internal representations using probes
-  * often linear classifiers that take representations as input and are trained with supervised tasks in mind, e.g. POS-tagging, dependency parsing
+  * often linear classifiers that take representations as input and are trained with supervised tasks in mind, eg POS-tagging, dependency parsing
     (Hewitt & Manning, 2019; Lin+ 2019; NF Liu+ 2019; Tenney+ 2019; Zhao+ 2020)

 ### Contextualized Representations Space Analysis